jonathanmejiadev/typescript-typeorm-mysql/README.md

-# API REST - TypeScript TypeORM MySQL
+# Market API REST

-NodeJs TypeScript API REST using TypeORM with MySQL for User Authentication with jwt,passport,roles and validations.
+Market API is an application that allows you to authenticate users, get profile, delete account, perform CRUD operations on products based on user roles and get all products from other users.

+Build with: TypeScript, NodeJs, Express, TypeORM and MySQL.

 ## Getting Started 🚀